Luteohormone

 Progesterone absorption is prolonged with an absorption half-life of approximately 25-50 hours.

-Luteohormone Toxicity
+Luteohormone side effects and Toxicity

 No information avaliable